Carmelo Martínez

-Carmelo Martínez Salgado (born July 28, 1960) is a former professional baseball player who has been a member of the Chicago Cubs organization since 1997.
-He played all or part of nine seasons in Major League Baseball, primarily as a first baseman and outfielder, from 1983 to 1991.
-He also played one season in Japan for the Orix BlueWave in 1992.
+Carmelo Martínez Salgado (born July 28, 1960) is a Puerto Rican former professional baseball left fielder, first baseman, and coach.
+He played all or part of nine seasons in Major League Baseball (MLB), primarily as a first baseman and outfielder, from 1983 to 1991.
+He also played one season in Nippon Professional Baseball (NPB) for the Orix BlueWave in 1992.
 He is the cousin of Edgar Martínez.

-Career
+Playing career

 On August 22, 1983, Martínez hit a home run in his very first major league at-bat for the Cubs.
 The homer came off Cincinnati's Frank Pastore in the 5th inning at Wrigley Field.

-On December 7, 1983, Martínez was traded by the Cubs along with Craig Lefferts and Fritzie Connally to the San Diego Padres for pitcher Scott Sanderson.
+On December 7, 1983, Martínez was traded by the Cubs along with Craig Lefferts and Fritzie Connally to the San Diego Padres in exchange for pitcher Scott Sanderson.
 He and Kevin McReynolds were dubbed the M&M Boys on the 1984 San Diego Padres team that reached the first World Series in franchise history.
-Martínez had 66 RBIs, while McReynolds shared the team lead with 20 home runs.
+Martínez had 66 RBI, while McReynolds shared the team lead with 20 home runs.

+Coaching career

+Chicago Cubs

-On July 25, 2008, Martínez was involved in a minor league brawl while serving as interim manager of the Chicago Cubs' Single-A affiliate Peoria Chiefs.
+On July 25, 2008, Martínez was involved in a minor league brawl while serving as interim manager of the Chicago Cubs' Single-A affiliate, the Peoria Chiefs.
 He approached Donnie Scott, manager of the Dayton Dragons, and engaged in a heated discussion before shoving him, resulting in emptied benches.

-Martinez is currently the manager of the Arizona League Cubs.
+Martínez later served as the manager of the rookie-level Arizona League Cubs.

 Prior to the 2019 Caribbean Series, Martínez was named manager of the Cangrejeros de Santurce after his predecessor Ramón Vázquez quit minutes after winning the LBPRC title.

+Algodoneros de Unión Laguna

+On July 20, 2025, Martínez was named as the interim manager for the Algodoneros de Unión Laguna of the Mexican League, replacing José Molina.
+The next day, he reverted to the team's coaching staff after José Offerman was named manager.
+On October 7, Martínez was fired by the Algodoneros.